Belt Sander Vs Orbital Sander

 Belt Sanders

 The belt sander is an effective sanding tool.
 It features an electric motor that moves a set of drums.
-A belt sander is a bit wider than other alternatives but very strong.
+A belt sander is broader than other alternatives but very strong.

-• IN TERMS OF POWER – Belt sanders have a phenomenal amount of power measured in amps.
+In Terms Of Power – Belt sanders have phenomenal power measured in amps.
 Power ratings for belt sanders typically range from 8 to 11 amps.
 Buy a belt sander with more amperage if you want to do a lot of work.

-• IN TERMS OF IDEAL USE – Large and rough surfaces are perfect for belt sanders.
+In Terms Of Ideal Use – Large and rough surfaces are perfect for belt sanders.
 Belt sanders, for instance, are excellent for large furniture pieces like tables and hardwood flooring.
-In contrast, belt sanders are not the right choice for small components because of their high power.
+In contrast, because of their high power, belt sanders are not the right choice for small components.

 Read More: Belt Grinder vs Belt Sanders